RNC speakers: What to know about Rep. Dan Crenshaw

 Crenshaw is one of the most prominent young voices in the GOP

 Rep. Dan Crenshaw, R-Texas, is one of the most prominent young voices in the Republican Party, owing to his storied military career and rise in Congress since being elected in 2018.
-Here is what you need to know about the former Navy Seal, who is set to speak at the Republican National Convention Wednesday night.
+Here is what you need to know about the former Navy SEAL, who is set to speak at the Republican Convention on Wednesday night.

-Crenshaw, 36, is a 6th generation Texan from the Houston area, according to his Congressional website.
-He was involved in Navy ROTC at Tufts University, which he graduated from in 2006 with a degree in International Relations.
-After graduating, he immediately went to SEAL training, then was deployed to Iraq to join SEAL Team Three.
+Crenshaw, 36, is a sixth-generation Texan from the Houston area, according to his congressional website.
+He was involved in the Navy ROTC at Tufts University, from which he graduated in 2006 with a degree in international relations.
+After graduating, he immediately entered SEAL training, then was deployed to Iraq to join SEAL Team Three.

-It was on his third deployment in 2012 that Crenshaw lost his right eye after he was hit by an IED blast.
+It was on his third deployment in 2012 that Crenshaw lost his right eye after he was hit by a blast from an improvised explosive device (IED).
 His left eye was also badly damaged and doctors initially did not believe he would ever see again.
 Crenshaw eventually regained his eyesight and went on two more deployments.

 DAN CRENSHAW ON WHAT'S AT STAKE IN 2020: "IT'S CHAOS VERSUS SAFETY"